zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 1. Using any text editor, create a file that contains an OPC UA data source in JSON form.
     - For content structure, see the following OPC UA data source example section.
     - For a table of all available parameters, see the following **Parameters for OPC UA data source** section.
-2. Save the file as DataSource.config.json.
+2. Save the file as _DataSource.config.json_.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSource/`.

    **Note:** During installation it is possible to add a single OPC UA EDS adapter, and it is named OpcUa1.
 The example below uses this component name.